longod/InspectIt/README.md

 ## Known Issues and Future Work
 - Animations are not played.
 Especially particles.
 - Trailer-type particles are not displayed.
+- If you look at an object from an angle you do not normally see, you may see that there is no geometry there and it looks like a hole.
+This problem possibly can be solved by model replacer mods.
+- For some objects, the initial orientation or position is not appropriate.
 - Another look at armor and clothing with body parts is under research.
 This also applies to NPCs.
-- For some objects, the initial orientation or position is not appropriate.
 - Inspection of mouseovered object in the world during the menu is not yet supported.